xionhub/fsd-prettier/README.md

 ### PnP Guide

-I really like yarn berry's PnP feature.

-However, PnP often does not resolve the path of a shared configuration library such as @xionhub/fsd-prettier well.
+PnP often does not resolve the path of a shared configuration library such as @xionhub/fsd-prettier well.

 If you are using PnP functionality in your project, please follow these instructions: